 A County Councilor will be assigned to serve as liaison to each B&C. The assignments will change annually and will be made in a manner determined by the Council.
 The liaison to the Utilities Board is automatically the Council vice-chair.
-Please see Exhibit B - "Meeting Matrix" for more details regarding the Citizens Review Panel's (CRP) recommendations for the frequency and content of meetings between the Council liaisons and the B&C Chairs assigned to them.

-Individual Councilors, including the liaison, should not assign tasks to a B&C. In regard to all boards and commissions, except the Utilities Board, the Councilor will, after consultation with the Chair of the board or commission attend regular meetings of the board or commission to participate in the board or commission as agreed and should meet periodically with the Chair of the board or commission to determine the level of participation desired by the board or commission and issues in which the Council should be advised.
+Individual Councilors, including the liaison, cannot assign tasks to a B&C. In regard to all B&Cs, except the Board of Public Utilities, the Councilor will, after consultation with the Chair of the B&C, attend regular meetings of the B&C to participate in the B&C as agreed and should meet periodically with the Chair of the B&C to determine the level of participation desired by the B&C and issues in which the Council should be advised.
 The assigned Council liaison's role is to act as the primary information conduit between the B&C and the Council as a whole.
 It is incumbent upon that Councilor to provide guidance and advice about which B&C issues to bring to the attention of the Council for action and which should be merely information items.
 However, this does not prevent the B&C Chair, in accordance with an action of the B&C, from bringing a recommendation to the Council.

-In regard to the Utilities Board, the Council liaison will sit at the dais.
+In regard to the Board of Public Utilities, the Council liaison will sit at the dais.